splunk/fluent-plugin-splunk-hec/README.md

 The following parameters can be used for tuning HTTP connections:

+#### gzip_compression (boolean)
+Whether to use gzip compression on outbound posts.
+This parameter is set to `false` by default for backwards compatibility.

 #### idle_timeout (integer)

 The default is five seconds.
 If a connection has not been used for five seconds, it is automatically reset at next use, in order to avoid attempting to send to a closed connection.
 Specifiy `nil` to prohibit any timeouts.